 Attempting to consciously limit your backstroke to prevent your putter drifting off-plane can play havoc with your distance control.
 This could result in you leaving your putt short, but more likely blasting the ball way past the hole.

-However tempting pop putting may appear, my advice is that it is probably not a good idea to adopt this style of putting in an attempt to sink more short putts.
+However tempting an abbreviated putting stroke may appear, my advice is that it is probably not a good idea to adopt this artificial style of putting in an attempt to sink more short putts.

 1 = Play Golf with Player